 National Leif Erickson Day is observed annually on October 9th.
 The day honors the Norwegian-born Leif Erikson.
 The Norse explorer earns credit for bringing the first Europeans known to have set foot in North America.
-Leif Erikson left the European continent in 999 and set foot in America in the year 1,000.
+Leif Erikson left the European continent in 999 and landed in North America around the year 1,000.

 HOW TO OBSERVE National Leif Erikson Day